jasonodonnell/backrest-pgsql/streaming/README.md

 # Virtual Environment

-This is the virtualization blueprint to deploy PostgreSQL 9.6 and pgBackrest to replicate in two different ways:
+This is the virtualization blueprint to deploy:
-* Streaming Replication
+* PostgreSQL (Primary and Streaming Replica)
-* Log Shipping
+* pgBackrest (Dedicated Backup Host)

 ## Requirements